 [ 1 ], 1 / 1 = 1, insert 1

-Let’s see this in circuit form:
+Let’s see what this looks like in circuit form:

 The filter inserters can use the M

-signal as is.
+signal as-is.
 The DIODE

-allows me to
+allows me to change the M

 value locally (M - 1

-) without impacting the MAX ITEM FILTER
+) without affecting the MAX ITEM FILTER

-match.
+’s match.
 By reducing the M

-which excludes the M value itself.
-Otherwise the equivalent [*anything] >= M
+value itself.
+Otherwise, the equivalent [*anything] >= M

 would include M

-in the average calculations.
+in the average calculation.

-This too has been simplified.
+This, too, has been simplified.
 I’ve removed the SR-LATCH

-With these powers combined, rate-limiting, autonomous extermination outposts are now possible:
+With these powers combined, rate-limiting, autonomous extermination outposts are possible:

-Email: mason.larobina@gmail.com or raise an issue on the GitHub repo.
+Email me at mason.larobina@gmail.com or raise an issue on the GitHub repo.

 For updates, star the repo or follow: